 Fenders along the edge will also keep your boat from

 should she ever become filled with water -- another benefit.

-Happy afloat... of course it's wintertime, so there's more time to
+Happy life afloat to you... of course it is wintertime, so there is more time to

 think of projects.